-Summary of evidence LE A meta-analysis of eight studies including 1,596 patients showed significantly reduced infectious complications in patients undergoing transperineal biopsy as compared to transrectal biopsy.
-1a A meta-analysis of eight non-RCTS reported comparable rates of post-biopsy infections in patients undergoing transperineal biopsy irrespective if antibiotic prophylaxis was given or not.
-1a A meta-analysis of eleven RCTs including 2,036 men showed that use of a rectal povidone-iodine preparation before transrectal biopsy, in addition to antimicrobial prophylaxis, resulted in a significantly lower rate of infectious complications.
+Summary of evidence LE A meta-analysis of eleven studies including 3,306 patients showed significantly reduced infectious complications in patients undergoing transperineal biopsy as compared to transrectal biopsy.
+1a One randomised controlled trial showed comparable low rates of infectious complication for transperitoneal biopsy without antibiotics and transrectal biopsy with targeted antibiotic prophylaxis.
+1a A meta-analysis of eight non-RCTS reported comparable rates of post-biopsy infections in patients undergoing transperineal biopsy irrespective of whether antibiotic prophylaxis was given or not.
+1a A meta-analysis of eleven RCTs including 2,237 men showed that use of a rectal povidone-iodine preparation before transrectal biopsy, in addition to antimicrobial prophylaxis, resulted in a significantly lower rate of infectious complications.
 1a A meta-analysis on eleven studies with 1,753 patients showed significantly reduced infections after transrectal biopsy when using antimicrobial prophylaxis as compared to placebo/control.
 1a

-Recommendations Strength rating Perform prostate biopsy using the transperineal approach due to the lower risk of infectious complications.
+Recommendations Strength rating Perform prostate biopsy using the transperineal approach due to the low risk of infectious complications and better antibiotic stewardship.
 Strong Use routine surgical disinfection of the perineal skin for transperineal biopsy.
 Strong Use rectal cleansing with povidone-iodine prior to transrectal prostate biopsy.
 Strong Use either target prophylaxis based on rectal swab or stool culture; or augmented prophylaxis (two or more different classes of antibiotics); for transrectal biopsy.
 Weak Ensure that prostate core biopsies from different sites are submitted separately for processing and pathology reporting.
 Strong

-Note on strength ratings:

-The above strength ratings are explained here due to the major clinical implications of these recommendations.
+Note on strength ratings: The above strength ratings are explained here due to the major clinical implications of these recommendations.
 Although data showing the lower risk of infection via the transperineal approach is low in certainty, its statistical and clinical significance warrants its strong rating.
 Strong ratings are also given for routine surgical disinfection of skin in transperineal biopsy and povidone-iodine rectal cleansing in transrectal biopsy as, although quality of data is low, the clinical benefit is high and practical application simple.
 A 'Strong' rating is given for avoiding fluoroquinolones in prostate biopsy due to its legal implications in Europe.